Information and Resources

 Important Information and Notices

-Mass.
-Eye and Ear continues to closely monitor the COVID-19 outbreak and is coordinating with the U.S. Centers for Disease Control and Prevention (CDC) and state and public health officials to ensure our community stays healthy and safe.
+Mass Eye and Ear is closely monitoring the COVID-19 outbreak and is coordinating with the U.S. Centers for Disease Control and Prevention (CDC) and state and public health officials to ensure our community stays healthy and safe.

 If you are experiencing symptoms of COVID-19, please call your primary health care provider.
 For your safety and the safety of others, please do not come to the emergency department unless you have been instructed to do so.

 If you have life-threatening symptoms like difficulty breathing or chest pressure, please call 911.
-Thank you for helping us keep our community safe by limiting the spread of the virus.
+Thank you for helping us keep our community safe by limiting the spread of the virus and allowing our teams to care for the sickest patients.

 - Wash your hands with soap and water often.
 If unable to wash, use an alcohol-based hand sanitizer.